Mielek/apim-policy-toolkit/docs/QuickStart.md

 ```

 The generated file is a Razor policy document which can be imported to Azure API Management instance.
-You can now import the file to some API operation in your Azure API Management instance and test if the request will contain header.
+You can now import the file to some API operation in your Azure API Management instance and test if the request will
+contain header.
 The policy should be imported without any issues and the header should be added to every request.

 Great!
 We have created a simple policy document, compiled it and tested it in Azure API Management instance.
+Now let's
-Now let's move to more complex policy document.
+move to more complex policy document.

 ## Writing more complex policy document

 The Azure API Management policy toolkit allows you to write more complex policy documents in a simple way.
 Complex policy documents contain a lot of expressions which alter policy behavior based on request context.
-The Azure API Management policy toolkit allows you to create expressions naturally, test them and compile them to a policy document.
+The Azure API Management policy toolkit allows you to naturally create expressions, test them and compile them to a
+policy document.

 Let's assume that we want to add authorization header to the request.
-If requests comes from Company IP addresses `10.0.0.0/24` is should use basic authorization with `username`
+If requests comes from Company IP addresses `10.0.0.0/24` it should use basic authorization with `username`
 and `password` from named values.
 If request comes from other IP addresses it should use `Bearer` token received from https://graph.microsoft.com.
+For every request we want to add header with the user id.

 ```csharp
 using Mielek.Azure.ApiManagement.PolicyToolkit.Authoring;